LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     - include identifying fields in getSelectionLineageData()
     - EditorModel.getUpdatedData() to skip non-userEditable fields when comparing values
     - getIdentifyingFieldsEditableGridColumns() to take param for hasProductFolders to determine if Folder should be excluded

+### version 5.20.7
+*Released*: 31 January 2025
+- Issue 52132: EditorModel.getUpdatedData fix to account for lookup columns with column.name key
+  - For editable grid with sample type identifying fields showing as read-only

 ### version 5.20.6
 *Released*: 27 January 2025